rhagarty/app-modernization/README.md

         <img src="./images/saas-staging.png">
     </div>

+    Note that this panel contains multiple links:

-    Note that the **Release build** link should take you to the release build that was deployed to Staging, and the **Deployment job** link will take you to the deployment job that deployed the release to Staging.
+    - The **Release build** link should take you to the release build that was deployed to Staging.
+    - The **Deployment job** link will take you to the deployment job that deployed the release to Staging.
+    - The **Open Application** button is used to start a new browser tab and link to the application URL (we will use this in the next step).

+    Click on the **Release build** link to bring up the **Build** panel.

     At the bottom of the panel is a build log.
 For our ModResorts app, you can see here that it was successfully started.

-    It also provides a button to **Deploy to production**.
+    It also provides a button to **Deploy to production**, which will be discussed in a later step.

     <div align="center">
         <img src="./images/saas-staging-log.png">